yassun7010/cmdcomp/docs/usage/command.md

 !!! warning

-    When `subcommands` are used, the keys of the `arguments` cannot use positional specifiers.
+    When `subcommands` are used, the keys of the `arguments` can use only keyword argument key.